alperengokbak/shopping_website/README.md

    python manage.py runserver
    ```

-6. Navigate to [http://localhost:8000](http://localhost:8000) in your browser.
+6. Navigate to [http://127.0.0.1:8000/](http://127.0.0.1:8000/) in your browser.

 ## Usage

 ### Admin

-The admin panel can be accessed at [http://localhost:8000/admin](http://localhost:8000/admin).
+The admin panel can be accessed at [http://127.0.0.1:8000/admin](http://127.0.0.1:8000/admin).
 Use the superuser account created in step 4 of the [Installation](#installation) instructions to log in.

 ### Home Page

 The home page displays a list of products.
 Each product is displayed as a card with the product image, brand, description, and price.
-The products can be filtered by category using the sidebar on the left.
-The products can also be sorted by price using the dropdown menu on the right.

 ### Search

 The search functionality allows users to search for products based on various criteria.
 The search bar is located at the top of the page.
 The search results are displayed as a list of products.
 Each product is displayed as a card with the product image, brand, description, and price.
-The products can be filtered by category using the sidebar on the left.
-The products can also be sorted by price using the dropdown menu on the right.

 ### Product Detail